-You will be surprised by how much Google want to protect business owners via their My Business accounts.
+You will be surprised by how much Google wants to protect business owners via their My Business accounts.
 So you should definitely read the policies and keep up-to-date with what Google thinks is an acceptable review.
 You may find yourself able to get rid of a lot of them without even taking any action!
 So Google can be a good guy… sometimes.

-The problems lie with the one star reviews that have no review body (no text).
+The problems lie with the one-star reviews that have no review body (no text).
 This is because they don’t actually show any text that violates Google’s Review Policies.